sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 ### Registering the managed cluster

 The current solution to register each managed cluster consists in having each managed cluster `registration` operator register to the new Hub.
 Each managed cluster `registration` operator watches the `bootstrap-hub-kubeconfig` secret inside `open-cluster-management-agent` namespace.
 The general idea is:
  1. Generate the new HUB kubeconfig (dr-hub2 in our case)
  2. Fetch admin-kubeconfig secret from the managed cluster namespace.
  3. Supplying the authorization to the `registration` operator to register the managed cluster
  4. Using kubeconfig fetched at point 2 to replace the `boostrap-hub-kubeconfig` with kubeconfig generated at point 1

-Let's start by generate the new Hub kubeconfig.
+Let's start by generating the new Hub kubeconfig.
 We're going to generate it through an [heredoc](https://en.wikipedia.org/wiki/Here_document).
-Assuming `oc` openshift client is pointing to the new Hub we can generate through this series of commands.
+Assuming `oc` OpenShift client is pointing to the new Hub we can generate through this series of commands:

 ```bash=
 managedclustername=managed-one